Stork (film)

 Stork is a 1971 Australian comedy film directed by Tim Burstall.
 Stork is based on the play The Coming of Stork by David Williamson.
 Bruce Spence and Jacki Weaver make their feature film debuts in Stork, being honoured at the 1972 Australian Film Institute Awards, where they shared the acting prize.
 Stork won the prize for best narrative feature and Tim Burstall won for best direction.
 Stork was one of the first ocker comedies.
-Stork was the first commercial success of the Australian cinema revival called the Australian New Wave.
+It was the first commercial success of the Australian cinema revival called the Australian New Wave.

 Plot

 Stork is a 6-foot 7 hypochondriac who dreams of revolution and works at Holden's.
 He is sacked from his job after doing a strip tease at work and goes to live in a share house in Carlton with his friend Westy and two trendy young men, Tony and Clyde, who share the same girlfriend, Anna.
 Stork loses his virginity to Anna and falls in love with her.

 Anna falls pregnant and Clyde decides to marry her.
 Stork interrupts the wedding.